micahcochran/micahcochran.net/source/resume/index.md

     - Mentor for youth (ages 14-18) support group for gender and sexual minorities 2018–Mar.
 2020.
     - Made home cooked meal for the youth and the support staff.
 I provided guidance for the youth.

-* I enjoy riding bicycles, and training to eventually do long distance bikepacking.
+* Recently, I rediscovered my enjoyment of listening to Heavy Metal music.

 </article>